Financial-Times/ft-origami/docs/component-types/modules.md

 ## Naming conventions

-Modules should be named using a short descriptive one-word term, suffixed with `-mdl` for 'module', as the name for the repository.
+Modules should be named using a short descriptive one-word term, suffixed with `-module`, as the name for the repository.
 CSS classes should use the same name but add an `ft-` prefix.
 Examples:

 	== REPO ==             == CSS CLASS ==
-	tweet-mdl           ft-tweet-mdl
+	tweet-module           ft-tweet-module
-	nav-mdl             ft-nav-mdl
+	nav-module             ft-nav-module
-	cookiewarn-mdl      ft-cookiewarn-mdl
+	cookiewarn-module      ft-cookiewarn-module

 ## Using modules in a product application